Students take outdoor noise measures.

 Time-to-Degree Completion

-The M.Eng. degree is designed so that a Distance Education student could complete the degree in five (5) years, by taking one 3-credit course per semester and working on the capstone paper during summer months between semesters.
-Many students complete the degree within a shorter period by taking two courses in a semester, though the work-load for two courses can be challenging on top of a full-time job and family responsibilities.
+The M.Eng. degree is designed so that a Distance Education student can complete the degree in five (5) years.
+Some students complete the degree within a shorter period by taking two courses in a semester, though the workload for two courses can be challenging on top of a full-time job and family responsibilities.
 All requirements for the M.Eng. degree must be completed within eight (8) years of being admitted to the Acoustics Program as a degree student.

 About